Our Royal Charter

 Less than 1,000 Royal Charters have been granted since 1231.
 Charters are granted very rarely, usually for bodies working in the public interest, such as professional institutions like CIM.

-It is The Board of Trustees’ responsibility to:
+It is The Board of Directors’ responsibility to:

 - Give direction on all aspects of CIM’s Strategy and policy and develop long-term strategic plans and policy objectives for the Chief Executive and staff to implement.

 - Review, approve and where appropriate request plans and programmes for achieving objectives.

 - Ensure that CIM complies with legislative and regulatory requirements and acts within the confines of the Charter, Bye-laws, General and Board Regulations in furtherance to its objectives.